Are you following the principles of good administration?

 Everybody in the organisation should have good administrative skills: if computers are used, then everyone should be able to use them including the boss.
 If there are procedures and practice in use, everyone should use them, whether forms for internal memos and monitoring or rules for e-mails.

 It is very important to ensure that the NGO does not have donkeys, the poor people at the bottom of the pyramid who end up doing all the boring work for everyone else, carrying an impossible load.

-A good office keeps everyone in touch through emails, letters, memos etc; it ensures that when staff members are out working they know they have back-up.
+A good office keeps everyone in touch through emails, memos etc; it ensures that when staff members are out working they know they have back-up.